European telco revenues drop as price wars heat up

 A 701 million payout for spectrum, the devaluation of the Venezuelan bolivar and seasonally more payments due in the first quarter set back progress on debt reduction, though Moody's analyst Carlos Winzer said the company was still on track to reach its debt target of 2.35 times EBITDA by year-end.

-However, Deutsche Telekom shares closed up 4.6 percent at 9.56 euros, top of the sector gainers after reporting slightly better than expected core earnings and the first net addition of customers in the United States since early 2009.
+Deutsche Telekom shares were up 2.5 percent, top of the sector gainers after reporting slightly better-than-expected core earnings and the first net addition of customers in the United States since early 2009.

-Telecom Italia closed 0.6 percent lower at 0.64 euros as the company put off making a decision on whether to open formal merger talks with Hong Kong-based conglomerate Hutchison Whampoa 0013.HK, buying more time to win over its divided shareholders.

 CASH RESERVES